thomasjo/caffe-hack/README.md

 #### Known Issues
 I have trained on ImageNet with this windows porting as well.
 And some Issues found are:
-- Batch size of 256 exceeds the maximum block number for cuda on my GTX Titan.
-So using size of 200 is fine.
+- It takes obvious longer time when you compile for the first time.
+Therefore please refrain from using `clean & rebuild`.
-- The speed is much slower than the one build on Ubuntu.
-20 iterations take 79s on Windows, whereas same number of iterations take about 30s on Ubuntu.
+- The speed is much slower than the one built on Ubuntu.
+20 iterations take 79s on Windows, whereas same number of iterations take about 30s on Ubuntu (on GTX Titan).

 #### Bug Report
 - Please create new issues in [github](https://github.com/niuzhiheng/caffe/issues) if you find any bug.